Ghini/ghini.desktop/doc/imex.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You activate server mode on ghini.desktop with :menuselection:`Tools-->Pocket Server..`.
-The remainder of this section describes the GUI for ghini.desktop in server mode.

-While in server mode, ghini.desktop is not available for other uses, and ghini.pocket clients are allowed to register, requests snapshots, or sends collected updates.
+While in server mode, ghini.desktop is not available for other uses, and ghini.pocket clients are allowed to register, request snapshot updates, or send collected updates.

-ghini.desktop keeps a snapshot of your database, in ghini.pocket format.
-You refresh the snapshot before you request an update from a ghini.pocket device.
+ghini.desktop keeps a snapshot of your database in ghini.pocket format.
+You better refresh the snapshot on ghini.desktop before you let ghini.pocket request an update.
 If the current snapshot is not up-to-date, the New button next to the last snapshot timestamp will be active.
 Click on the New button, this will refresh the snapshot and disable the button.

 ghini.desktop and ghini.pocket need to be connected to the same local network.
 The server GUI includes an entry for the server IP address, which you can't edit, and an entry for the